3D Non-LTE radiation transfer: theory and applications to stars, exoplanets, and kilonovae: Basic inputs

 In summary, astrophysical equations of state can be divided into two groups.
-Firstly, composition dependent EOSs used in spectrum synthesis codes, which typically neglect or approximate high-density effects like pressure ionisation.
-Secondly, EOSs used in structure modelling, which are usually precomputed for specific chemical compositions for reasons of efficiency.
-It should not be forgotten, however, that our knowledge of astrophysical structures and spectra is codependent.
-Therefore, we would like to point out, that the differences between the two types of EOSs need to be bridged for the consistent spectroscopic study of chemically peculiar environments.
+Firstly, composition dependent EoSs used in spectrum synthesis codes, which typically neglect or approximate high-density effects like pressure ionisation.
+Secondly, EoSs used in atmosphere modelling, which are physically more complete but usually precomputed for specific chemical compositions for reasons of efficiency.
+In this context, we note that the approaches by \citet[][Stagger 3D RHD code]{Zhou2023} and \citet[][M3DIS 3D RHD code]{Eitner2025} are more flexible and they allow for custom chemical abundances in the EoS calculations.
+The former is based on the FreeEOS package, whereas the latter relies on the EoS framework from the MARCS/Turbospectrum codes.
+The differences between the two approaches need to be kept in mind, in particular, in studies of highly chemically peculiar environments.